niplav/site/notes.md

 *Note: A friend told me that vasectomies don't make men permanently
 infertile: if you're not otherwise infertile, sperm can just be extracted or the vasectomy can be reversed.
-I haven't checked whether this is true, but if it is, the cost-benefit analysis below is misguided and wrong.*
+I haven't checked whether this is true, but if it is, the cost-benefit analysis below is misguided and wrong, likely coming out more strongly in favour of having a vasectomy.*

 It seems broadly useful to spend a lot of time to consider whether you want to have children, and with whom.
 However, in situations of arousal,